 Meet the team!
-The Secretariat consists of a team of 11 – six are based in London and five in Beirut, Kiev, Nairobi, N’djamena and Niamey.
+The Secretariat consists of a team of 11 – seven are based in London and four in Beirut, Kiev, Nairobi and Niamey.

 Saidou holds a Masters in Political Science from the University of Nantes and BL from University Abdou Moumouni of Niamey.
 Before joining the PWYP secretariat in November 2013, he was the Programme Officer of ROTAB, the Niger PWYP coalition.
 Saidou has an extensive experience in communication and networking as he worked with the Media Foundation for West Africa (MFWA) and Plan Niger for several years.